-Historically, the timing of addressing and resolving of an applicant's debt delinquencies and tax filing lapses (SORs $\P\P$ 1.a-1.x) are critical to an assessment of an applicant's trustworthiness, reliability, and good judgment in following rules and guidelines necessary for those seeking access to classified information or to holding a sensitive position.
+Historically, the timing of addressing and resolving of an applicant's debt delinquencies and tax filing lapses (SORs ¶¶ 1.a-1.d) are critical to an assessment of an applicant's trustworthiness, reliability, and good judgment in following rules and guidelines necessary for those seeking access to classified information or to holding a sensitive position.
 See ISCR Case No. 14-06808 at 3 (App.
 Bd.
 Nov.
 23. 2016); ISCR Case No. 14-01894 at 5 (App.
 Bd.
 Aug.
 18, 2015); ISCR Case No. 14-00221 at 2-5 (App.
 Bd.
 June 29, 2016).

-Without documented evidence of Applicant's favorably resolving his current debt delinquencies and timely tax filing failures, or demonstrated good cause for why these debts and timely tax filing failures have not been timely resolved to date, potentially available mitigating conditions are limited.
-Only mitigating condition (MC) 19(b), "the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances," has limited application.
-His reported periodic unemployment entitles him to only partial application of MC ¶ 19(b) without more information on the current status of her debts and his failure to timely resolve his debt delinquencies and timely tax filings, as required by law.
+Without documented evidence of Applicant's favorably resolving his current debt delinquencies and timely tax filing failures, or alternatively, demonstrated good cause for why these debts and timely tax filing failures have not been timely resolved to date, potentially available mitigating conditions are limited.
+Only mitigating condition (MC) 19(b), "the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances," has limited application based on his reported periodic unemployment without more information on the current status of his finances.

-In the past, the Appeal Board has consistently imposed evidentiary burdens on applicants to provide documentation corroborating actions taken to resolve financial problems, whether the issues relate to back taxes or other debts and accounts.
+The Appeal Board has consistently imposed evidentiary burdens on applicants to provide documentation corroborating actions taken to resolve financial problems, whether the issues relate to back taxes or other debts and accounts.
 See ISCR Case No. 19-02593 at 4-5 (App.
 Bd.
 Oct.
 18, 2021); ISCR Case No. 19-01599 at 3 (App.
 Bd.
 Jan.
 20, 2020).
-Afforded opportunities to do so, Applicant has provided insufficient information on the status of his debts and federal and state tax filings..
+Afforded opportunities to do so, Applicant has provided insufficient information on the status of his debts and federal and state tax filings.

-Applicant's claimed payment agreements with the IRS and his listed SOR creditors, while encouraging if validated, are not accompanied by any documented payment arrangements and filed tax returns and cannot perforce be accorded much probative weight.
 Applicant's expressed commitments to address his debts and stabilize his finances, while welcomed, without documented validation, represent no more than promises to resolve his still outstanding consumer and tax debts and are not viable substitutes for a track record of paying debts in a timely manner and otherwise acting in a responsible way.
 See ISCR Case No. 17-04110 at 4 (App.
 Bd.
 Sept.
 26, 2019)